<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=656789255406301&amp;ev=PageView&amp;noscript=1">

 - The Forrester Wave: API Management Solutions, Q3 2020

 Business leaders are under severe pressure to accelerate digital changes in response to the crisis.
 They are searching for technologies to set them on the right course and deliver fast results.
 Should it be the over-hyped RPA?
 Or should they select the old-fashion API-led integration?
-Or how about both for maximum impact?
+Or do the need both for maximum impact?

 It was time to dig deeper into RPA (Robotic Process Automation) and APIs (Application Programming Interface) to see if there is a clear winner.
 Today, we'll look at each technology's pros and cons, the latest trends, and, most importantly, help identify the best ways of leveraging integration and automation potential.